danbigmac/tamperproof-logger/README.md

 ./build/logger add score 23 "Hit a three-pointer"

-This command:
-Loads (or generates) signing keys
-Creates a new log entry
-Chains it to the previous entry
-Computes a hash
-Signs it
-Appends it to data/game.log
+This command loads (or generates) signing keys, creates a new log entry, chains it to the previous entry, computes a hash, signs it, appends it to data/game.log.

 Print entries: